 WTSI values calculated for the LTEMP alternatives under historical flow and sediment inputs are shown in Figure H-1.
 The metric values represent the potential for sand to be transported to cultural sites rather than the actual transport that would occur or the level of protection that transport may provide to cultural sites.
 This results in some uncertainty with regard to actual differences in impact among the alternatives based on this metric.
-Our conclusions on relative impact are based on comparisons of the metric values calculated for Alternatives B, C, D, E, F, G and their long-term strategies, against Alternative A (the no-action alternative), which has the same basic operational discharge pattern as current operations under Modified Low Fluctuation Flows (MLFF).
-Although there is no published research for the direct impact of wind transport of sediment under MLFF on archaeological sites within the river corridor, recent research has shown that, under MLFF, approximately 1-3% of the gullies studied within reaches of the Colorado River between Glen Canyon Dam and the headwaters of Lake Mead showed obvious indication of filling by wind-blown sand (Sankey and Draut 2014).
+Our conclusions on relative impact are based on comparisons of the metric values calculated for Alternatives B, C, D, E, F, and G, and their long-term strategies against Alternative A (the no-action alternative), which has the same basic operational discharge pattern as current operations under Modified Low Fluctuation Flows (MLFF).
+Research done to date on the effects of windblown sand and archaeological sites has examined operations since the closure of Glen Canyon Dam including MLFF conditions.
+This research has shown that the number of archaeological sites ideally situated to receive aeolian sand supply from the river has decreased since the completion of the dam and most recently under MLFF conditions (East et al. 2016).
+When sites are no longer ideally situated to receive sand supply, they are at elevated risk from erosion (East et al. 2016).
+These changes in sand supply and erosion risk can be attributed to several specific characteristics and effects of MLFF, including the absence of sediment-rich floods above 45,000 cfs, increases in riparian vegetation, and decreases in open, dry sand area that is available for aeolian transport within the active river channel (East et al. 2016).